Magisk (software)

-Magisk is a free and open-source software used for userspace systemless rooting of Android devices, developed by John Wu.
+Magisk is a free and open-source software used for userspace systemless rooting of Android devices, developed by topjohnwu.
 Magisk supports devices running Android 6.0 or higher.

 Overview

 Magisk is a free and open-source software that enables users to gain root access to their Android devices.
 With Magisk, users can install various modifications and customizations, making it a popular choice for Android enthusiasts.
 Additionally, Magisk comes with a built-in Magisk Manager app, which allows users to manage root permissions and install various modules.

-Magisk has a modular design and uses magic mounts for a systemless approach; it offers a safe and easy way to root an Android device to add new features and functionality.
+Magisk has a modular design and uses magic mounts for a systemless approach; it offers a way to root an Android device.

 How it works

 Users download their firmware (init_boot.img or boot.img) and use Magisk to patch the file.
 After unlocking the bootloader, the patched file is flashed by using fastboot or Odin (for Samsung devices).
 By doing so, Magisk gains root access by replacing init with magiskinit in the booting process of Android devices.